Lane Cove National Park Riverside Walk

 The two tracks connect at the Lane Cove Weir in the east and at the De Burghs Bridge in the west (both marked with an X in the map below).

-In the below track notes, we describe the circuit trail starting from the Lane Cove Weir and heading in a northwest direction.
+In the track notes below, we describe the circuit trail starting from the Lane Cove Weir and walking in a northwest direction.

 1. Great North Walk